sedol1339/files/abstracts.md

     - It is often believed that local minima are a problem for GD and quasi-Newton methods
     - We argue that saddle points, not local minima are a problem
     - They are surrounded by high error plateaus and give the illusory impression of local minima
-    - We proopse the saddle-free Newton method, that can rapidly escape high dimensional saddle points
+    - We propose the saddle-free Newton method, that can rapidly escape high dimensional saddle points
     - It has superior optimization performance for RNNs

 Dinh, L., Krueger, D., & Bengio, Y. (2014).
 NICE: Non-linear Independent Components Estimation. arXiv, 1410.8516.
 Retrieved from https://arxiv.org/abs/1410.8516v6